Proven-Paradox/shaper-system/Handbook.md

 > For example, Cyrick currently suffers from 3 rounds of Degeneration.
 This causes him to lose 3 HP at Round Start.
 If nothing happens to change the duration of Degeneration on him, the next Round Start he will lose 2 HP.
 However, he sustains an attack that imposes 2 more rounds of Degeneration on his turn, leaving him with 4 rounds remaining.
 The next round, he loses 4 HP as a result.

 #### Provoke
 An opponent has demanded your attention.
-Any actions you take that affect opponents must include the creature that Provoked you, including any area of effect or curse effects.
+Any actions you take that affect opponents must include the creature that Provoked you, including any area of effect.
 Provoke overrides [Taunt](#taunt); you ignore Taunt effects that would divert you from striking a foe who has Provoked you.
 In addition, you gain no benefit of being [Protected](#protection) from a target you have Provoked.
 This may represent an opponent shouting insults to grab attention, minor mind control, jamming targeting systems, or other similar ways to demand your aggression in combat.